Wild orbits and generalised singularity modules: stratifications and quantisation: Deferred proofs

-as then we conclude in view of the $\mf g_r$-invariance of $v$.
-Clearly this holds if $v^{(+)} = 1$, but (contrary to~\eqref{eq:equivariance_projection}) we \emph{cannot} immediately use~\eqref{eq:explicit_projection_vacumm} in general.
+as one can then conclude by the $\mf g_r$-invariance of $v$.
+Clearly the above holds if $v^{(+)} = 1$, but (contrary to~\eqref{eq:equivariance_projection}) we \emph{cannot} immediately use~\eqref{eq:explicit_projection_vacumm} in general.
 (As usual, this is only visible in the nongeneric wild case.)
+Choose therefore an integer $k \geq 0$, and suppose recursively that